magmabits/magmabits/README.md

 ## 👋 Heyo!
-I am Magma, also known as mgam.
+I am Magma, also known as mgam, a student in austria.

 I’m currently learning ReactJS / NextJS.